To start, let’s get some key thoughts out of the way.

 Routines help create new habits and it should feel uncomfortable at first.

 If you found these marketing routines to be helpful to you, spotted an error, or have a question, I’d like to know.
-Reply back in the comments below or reach out to me on Twitter @Matt_Lo.
+Reply back in the comments below or find me on Twitter @Matt_Lo.

 And if you want to make sure you’re maximizing on your marketing success by providing automated customer support on your website, check out my product ChipBot.